seamia/filterdot/README.md

 # filterdot
-filter out parts of you .dot graph that you are not interested in
+filter out parts of your .dot graph that you are not interested in

 go from this: